GPS Tracking Laws By State in 2025

 Hawaii

 In Hawaii, H.R.S 803-41 and H.R.S.
-803-42, both prevent tracking a person without their consent, with the exception of search warrants.
+803-42 both prevent intentional tracking of a person without their consent, with the exception of search warrants.
+That means businesses must always get consent to implement GPS tracking on worker vehicles.

 Idaho